Bill Binder

 William Otto Binder (February 28, 1915 – January 28, 2010) was an American restaurateur and businessman who ran the landmark Philippe's restaurant, known as Philippe the Original, downtown Los Angeles for decades.
 Philippe's, a major destination for locals and tourists, is famous for its French dip sandwiches, which are said to have been invented at Philippe's, and sawdust covered floors.

 Biography

 Early life

 Bill Binder was born in Milwaukee, Wisconsin, on February 28, 1915.
 His father, a brewer for the Miller Brewing Company, graduated from the Wahl-Henius Brewing Institute in Chicago.

 He moved with his family from their home in Chicago to southern California.
 Binder graduated from Calexico High School in 1933.
-He enlisted in the United States Marines during World War II in 1941, and served during on the Solomon Islands.
+He enlisted in the United States Marines during World War II in 1941, and served on the Solomon Islands.
 He was honorably discharged as a captain in the Marines in 1945, but remained in the United States Marine Corps Reserve until 1951, when he retired with the rank of major.